ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	// ...
 ```

 Save the file and run webpack.
 Refresh the page in your browser (**remember about the cache**) and... you should not see any changes.
-Right!
+This is correct!
 The core of the image feature does not come with any UI, nor have you added any image to the initial HTML.
 Change this now:

 ```html
 <div id="editor">